CommonAccord/Cmacc-Org/Doc/Wx/com/thegalionproject/term-sheet/Sec/Board_v0.md

 5.2.2.sec=the {_Company} will have a call option for a period of 3 months over the other half of the unvested shares at their nominal value

-5.2.3.sec=the {_Active_Founders} and the New Investors (pro rata among them) will have a call option for a period of 3 months over all other shares of the leaver at their then fair market value.
+5.2.3.sec=the {_Active_Founders} and the {_New_Investors} (pro rata among them) will have a call option for a period of 3 months over all other shares of the leaver at their then fair market value.

 5.2.90.sec=As an exception to the above, in case of dismissal of a {_Founder} for gross misconduct (faute lourde) before the {DepartCall.years} anniversary of Closing, all shares held by such {_Founder}, whether vested or unvested, may be purchased at their nominal value.